Deus Ex Magicka

-I put my umbrella away, folding it up carefully into it’s little five-inch form.
+I put my umbrella away, folding it up carefully into its little five-inch form.
 Then I stuck it in my pocket and reached into my other pocket, my right butt pocket.
 The place where I put all my good stuff.

 The Medallion was still there, of course.
 I pulled it out and looked at it gleaming in the non-existent moonlight.
 It was kind of freaky, actually.
 It was made of silver, I think, and it had a weird face carved into it.
 It looked a bit like those ancient Mayan gods I’d seen on the History Channel, with a big hooked nose and weird triangle eyes and some kind of headdress that was probably in fashion right now on the West Coast.

 But it was mine.
 Finally mine.
 I’d done it!
-I laughed, loudly, hearing the sound echoing away toward the retreating ferrets and the asphalt and the night.
+I laughed, hearing the sound echoing away toward the retreating ferrets and the asphalt and the night.
 I turned my face up to the heaven and let out a hearty chuckle.

 Then it started raining again.

-I grappled with my pockets, trying to grab the umbrella back out, but it was too late.
+I grappled with my pockets, trying to get the umbrella back out, but it was way too late.
 The water came gushing down from the heavens, torrents and torrents of it, and I was soaked in milliseconds.
 The street was soon a river, thick black water churning through it like I imagined the Amazon would look.

 Except the Amazon, I realized, probably had piranhas.

 Sure enough, I felt something bite me.
 Then something else.
 Then the water was up over my head and I was floundering, gasping for air, struggling to stay afloat.
-The little fishes with the wicked sharp teeth kept snapping at me, and I kept kicking at them, trying to fend them off.
+The little fishes with the wicked sharp teeth kept snapping at me, and I kept kicking them, trying to fend them off.
 But it was useless.
 Pointless.
 There was no way I could survive.
 Then my umbrella wrenched away from me in the flood, tearing out of my hands and funneling away into the brutal, cold water.

-That’s it.
+That was it.
 I was dead.